leafac/leafac.com/prose/playing-the-game-with-plt-redex/terms.md

 hole: illegal use of syntax in: hole
 ```

 The converse also holds: names defined with `define` are only available directly in Racket, not in terms.
-So trying to access the name `peg` defined with `define` in a term is not a syntax error, but does not produce the result you might expect:
+Trying to access the name `peg` defined with `define` in a term is not a syntax error, but does not produce the result you might expect:

 ```racket
 > (term peg)
 'peg
 ```

 In the interaction above, `peg` in `term` is interpreted as a symbol, not as a reference to the Racket variable `peg`.
-This is a common pitfall, so pay attention to the two different contexts when working in PLT Redex and do not mix Racket names with terms.
+This is a common pitfall, so pay attention to the different contexts and do not mix Racket names with terms.

 We can *escape* from terms back to Racket with `unquote`, which is written with a comma (`,`),<label class="margin-note"><input type="checkbox"><span markdown="1">The `term` form is similar to the [quasiquote](https://docs.racket-lang.org/guide/qq.html), but it is aware of names defined with `define-term` and the other forms we will see in the next sections, for example, metafunctions and relations.</span></label> for example: